-In the final months of your course, you’ll have the chance to put theory into practice with an independent research project.
-This will be your opportunity to build on the skills and knowledge you’ve learnt throughout the course and investigate an exciting real-world problem, mirroring the type of work you’ll be conducting in your professional career.
+In the final months of your course, you'll have the opportunity to apply theory to practice with an independent research project.
+This will be your opportunity to build on the skills and knowledge you'll have learnt throughout the course and investigate an exciting real-world problem, mirroring the type of work you may conduct in your professional career.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.

 Food Safety and Regulatory Practice – 15 credits